chuckmilam/create-ks-iso/README.md

     * root/sudo permissions in order to mount the ISO image.
     * Sufficient disk space for ISO creation.
 Enough is needed for the source OEM install ISO, temporary space for the extracted OEM install ISO, and then the final custom boot ISO.
 Consider that RHEL 8 and 9 boot ISOs are between 9-12G in size, so plan on at least triple that.

+There is also a [container-based option](#docker/podman-usage) that has been tested with Docker/Podman.

 ## Installation
 No installation is required, and this can be run directly from a user home directory.
 To use create-ks-iso, simply clone the GitHub repository: